Smangamch/Clinic_Queue_And_Appointment_Manager_App/README.md

 * Filter by Clinic - Retrieve all appointments for a specific clinic using its clinic ID.
 * Filter by Date - Get all appointments scheduled for a particular date.
 * Search (Upcoming Feature) - Search appointments by patient name or contact details **(to be added)**.

+### Appointment Status Management
+* Track Appointment Status - Each appointment includes a Status field __(Pending, Completed, or Cancelled)__.
+* Update Status - Change appointment status using a dedicated API endpoint.

+### Perfomance Optimization
+* In-Memory Caching - Reduces database queries for frequently accessed appointment data.
+* Lightweight Storage - Uses SQLite for a simple, file-based, and portable database but I have also added **MySQL** package to the project for later migration